steadfastengineering/llm_chat/README.md

 # LLM Chat

-Converse with a Ollama model via a very simple Flask web app.
+Converse with an Ollama model via a very simple Flask web app.

 Original Credit for this app goes to: Shrinkhal01/CHATBOT-LLama-2